JanSmrcka/vse-web-dev-intro/typescript-basics.md

 }

-// Void - represents the absence of a type function warnUser(): void {
+// Void - represents the absence of a type
+// Commonly used for functions that don't return a value function warnUser(): void {
   console.log("This is my warning message");
 }